josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 - lawful participation remains meaningful;
 - and concern for Palestine does not place them outside ordinary civic belonging?

+### Relational

+Have communities, professions, movements, and organisations developed durable obligations or solidarities that do not disappear when media attention declines?

-Where these questions remain open, the marches remain intelligible.
+Where these fields remain open, the marches remain intelligible.

 ---